Oracle SQL vs Microsoft SQL Server

 Microsoft SQL Server: SQL Server is often chosen in environments where integration with other Microsoft technologies (such as .NET applications) is a priority.

-: Oracle databases are known for their cross-platform support and are available on various operating systems, including Unix/Linux and Windows.
+Oracle SQL: Oracle databases are known for their cross-platform support and are available on various operating systems, including Unix/Linux and Windows.

 Microsoft SQL Server: While historically associated with Windows, SQL Server has expanded its platform support and is available on Linux as well.